cern-eos/eos/doc/quickstart/ns_quarkdb.rst

      chown -R daemon:daemon /var/spool/quarkdb/
    done

-All instances will run as user *daemon* and that's why also the ownership of the storage locations needs to be changed accordingly.
+All instances will run as user *daemon*.
+The ownership of the storage locations needs to be changed accordingly.
 For changing the ownership of the processes and the location of the log files, we can customize the systemd start-up script as follows:

 .. code-block:: bash